Emma Phillips (BSc, IMDT, UKCSD, WSDA) - head behaviourist & trainer

 As a team, Timon and Emma have struggled as soon as external pressure is placed onto training so their activities have mainly focused on just having fun together.
 Despite this, Timon has his novice trick dog title and they’re hoping to add a scent work title or two to his name over the course of this year (2020 not having any shows has adjusted competition plans somewhat)!

 Timon is absolutely petrified of the vets and this is something Emma has been working on with him for a few years.
 They’ve worked on consensual handling at home and desensitisation to the vet practice which scent work has helped hugely.
 Timon has come on leaps and bounds, previously he would scream upon being driven into the car park.
 He’s now at a stage where he can enter the practice and do some tricks on pieces of equipment such as the scales and examination table, although he’s still very worried as soon as a vet comes near him which is still a work in progress.
 Going to the vets with your dog when they are ill or in pain is bad enough even when your dog doesn’t mind the vets too much so Emma is passionate about turning the vets into an experience Timon can tolerate if not enjoy.

-Julia is an IMDT qualified trainer who has over six years of experience working with dogs.
+Julia is an IMDT and ProDog qualified trainer who has over six years of experience working with dogs.
 She currently trains her dogs, Yoda and Frodo, in agility, obedience, rally, as well as working on the life skills necessary for them to be her perfect canine companions.

 Alongside her full time job, Julia has been volunteering to help at classes in Hampshire, Scotland and Dorset and has been helping out at Paw by Paw Training since August 2018.
 In addition to working full time and helping out at classes Julia pursues an extensive range of continued professional development including an Advanced Canine Behaviour Diploma with The British College of Canine Studies and Puppy Lab with The School of Canine Science.